lpadula/automatic-pdf-splitter/README.md

 automatic_pdf_splitter.py
 ```

-3. You will find splited files on "splitted" directory.
+3. You will find splitted files on "splitted" directory.